-Survey participants reported that their companies were most likely to ask an external partner to both lead and deliver on sophisticated initiatives like 3D printing, AR, RPA and VR.
-More than one-fourth of incumbent companies turn to partners for help with these sorts of initiatives that require specialized, hardto-recruit expertise.
+Survey participants reported that their companies were most likely to ask an external partner to both lead and deliver on sophisticated initiatives such as drones, AR and blockchain.
+About one-fourth of incumbent companies turn to partners for help with these sorts of initiatives that require specialized, hardto-recruit expertise.

-Last year, the prestigious Mayo Clinic signed a joint working agreement with U.K. firm Medicalchain to research the uses of blockchain in health care.
-Health care organizations were more apt to favor internal leadership, while partnering with external help for execution on initiatives such as drones, cybersecurity, internet of things and APIs.
+Companies were more apt to favor internal leadership, while partnering with external help for execution on initiatives such as cybersecurity, enterprise cloud, internet of things and VR.
 These areas also require specialized expertise and significant resources, but in-house staff may already have some experience in these fields and thus feel more confident directing such projects themselves.
 According to our research, U.S.-based companies tend to view intellectual property (IP) even more as a proprietary advantage than their European and Asian counterparts.
 As a result, U.S.-based firms more often prefer to develop high-value innovation in-house.
 European firms partner for IP in a more transactional manner, while Asian companies have shown more openness for partners to take leading roles in IP creation.